When using traditional index sharding, you will need to consider how to query your documents.

 Each document indexed must have a unique key.

-If Solr discovers duplicate document IDs, Solr selects the first document and discards subsequent documents.
+If Solr discovers duplicate document IDs, Solr selects the first document and discards subsequent ones.

 The index for distributed searching may become momentarily out of sync if a commit happens between the first and second phase of the distributed search.
 This might cause a situation where a document that once matched a query and was subsequently changed may no longer match the query but will still be retrieved.
 This situation is expected to be quite rare, however, and is only possible for a single query request.